wp-plugins/email-encoder-bundle/readme.txt

 	add_filter('bbp_get_topic_content', $filter_callback);
 }`

+= Can I use special characters (like Chinese)? =
+It's only possible to use special characters for the display.
+And only works by using the shortcode with the HTML encode method.
+Example:
+`[email_encode method="enc_html" email="myname@myemail.nl" display="我的郵箱"]`

 = How to encode emails in all widgets (and not only text widgets)? =

 If the option 'All text widgets' is activated, only text widgets will be filtered for encoding.